Create a Killer Resume and Cover Letter

 We earn a commission if you click this link and make a purchase at no additional cost to you.

-Many of the pieces look the same when you are looking at a picture of them and it’s not until you have half of the thing built that you realize the last piece that you need was used somewhere else and now you have to take the whole thing apart to get to the piece you need.
+Many of the pieces look the same when you look at a picture of them, and it’s not until you have half of the thing built that you realize the last piece that you need was used somewhere else.
+Now, you have to take the whole thing apart to get to the piece you need.

 Putting a resume together is much the same.
-You have a picture of the finished product (in the case, the format) all of the pieces, but no real step-by-step instructions as to how to put the whole thing together.
+You have a picture of the finished product (in the case, the format), and all of the pieces, but no real step-by-step instructions for putting the whole thing together.
 Lesson 3 is all about putting the pieces of your resume together.

 Font & Type